How? Through a collaborative process of

 using creative ideas developed by them and by

-and to make music with an intuitive-and-effective way for
+and to make music using an intuitively-effective strategy

-by using a keyboard that highlights chord-notes with
+using a keyboard that highlights notes of 3 main chords with

-logical colorizing (red, blue, green) — so we can help
+musically-logical colorizing (red, blue, green) — to help us

-younger people (in K-12 schools) enjoy music in new
+younger people (in K-12 schools) to enjoy music in new

 ways when they improve their musical improvising.